cc-Mehdi/Introduction-to-Network/Contents/20_TCP-UDP Connections.md

 ## Blind Spoofing

 **Blind spoofing**, is a method of data manipulation attack in which an attacker sends false information on a network without seeing the actual responses sent back by the target devices.
 It involves manipulating the IP header field to indicate false source and destination addresses.
 For example, we send a TCP packet to the target host with false source and destination port numbers and a false **Initial Sequence Number** (**ISN**).
 The **ISN** is a field in the TCP header that is used to specify the sequence number of the first TCP packet in a connection.
 The ISN is set by the sender of a TCP packet and sent to the receiver in the TCP header of the first packet.
 This can cause the target host to establish a connection with us without receiving the connection.

+This attack is commonly used to disrupt the integrity of network connections or to break connections between network devices.
+It can also be used to monitor network traffic or to intercept information sent by network devices.